waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 Build recursive neural network using induced structures, learn new weight matrices, and see if it outperforms **constituency tree recursive neural network** and the **SPINN model**.

+As qualitative analysis, can also look at induced patterns from InferSent, DisSent, compare them to SPINN model patterns, and see how much they overlap, whether induced patterns are more consistent (vs. SPINN model), and whether InferSent and DisSent (or other models) generate different induced patterns.

 ### Learning the structure

 Meta-learning that tweaks architecture sometimes involves a `controller`.
 SPINN model's shift-reduce operation can be regarded as a controller that decides how to assemble a sentence.